Buying Software

 • Contract owner: Figure out who within your organization is the contract owner so they can be a part of the conversation and decision process for either renewing, canceling, or adjusting the current terms.

-• Does the software auto-renew: Sometimes software that renews automatically can take you by surprise.
+• Auto-renewal: Sometimes, contracts that renew automatically can take you by surprise.
 Be sure to double-check if the clause states whether or not a tool auto-renews, as well as the term length of the auto-renewal.
 For instance, if you sign a 3-year contract, will it auto-renew for one year or another three years?

 • Employee sentiment: Do you know for sure how your team feels about using a certain application?
 When you utilize user sentiment data, you can pinpoint if they don’t enjoy using a specific software tool.
 This allows you to capture the necessary feedback needed to show the vendor where they aren’t delivering and can make it easier to negotiate a lower price.